 Finding 1: District enrollments have been declining and are projected to continue to decline.

 This is consistent with other demographic indicators regarding the area in general.

 Finding 2: Considering all schools in the district and in light of declining enrollments, there is excess capacity for housing more students than is currently being used.
-This excess capacity is primarily at the Unadilla Elementary School, the Middle School and the High School.
+This excess capacity is primarily at the Unadilla Elementary School, and the middle/high school.